 Associated with Easter in the 18th century, we recently told you all about the history of these square currant buns and where you can buy them.

 Translating as ‘Easter dove’, this yeasted cake is so named as it’s shaped as a dove.
 First popularised by a baker from Milan, colomba is an Easter version of the Christmas panettone.
 Studded with candied peel, it’s topped with sugar nibs and almonds.

 At Carluccio’s, it’s made with candied fruit and hazelnut icing.
 Each cake takes a total of 20 hours to make; and both the yeast and the cake dough are proved twice to ensure the correct flavour and texture.
 A small 300g cake costs £7.95, and colomba grande weighing 750g is £13.95.

-The legendary Lina Stores sells different flavours such as almond, chocolate and plain, with or without candied fruit, in prices ranging from £8.95 to approximately £15.
-Terroni of Clerkenwell also sells different varieties including vegetarian and chocolate in different sizes, priced from £5.95 to £9.95.
-Osteria Dell’Angolo sells it for £15.
+The legendary Lina Stores sells different sizes, brands (both commercial and artisanal) and flavours such as classic, dark chocolate, pineapple, cherry, citrus and orange in prices ranging from £8.95 to £23.95.
+Terroni of Clerkenwell also sells different varieties including plain, chocolate and limoncello in different sizes, priced from £7.95 to £9.85.

 This cake-tart from Naples is made from whole grains of wheat, ricotta, candied citrus peel, spices and, most importantly, moisture obtained from orange blossoms.
 It’s made in advance to allow the characteristic orange fragrance and flavour to develop.

 Pastiera’s origins are romantically linked with pagan celebrations that marked the arrival of spring, but many believe a nun created it in a Neapolitan convent.
 She wanted the cake, a symbol of the Resurrection, to be perfumed with the flowers of the orange trees that grew in the convent’s gardens.
 Since then, there has been a long tradition of nuns making it for wealthy families at Easter.